dgraph-io/dgraph/wiki/content/mutations/delete.md

 edges and any indexing for the removed data.
 The predicates to delete are derived from the type information for that node (the value of the `dgraph.type` edges on that node and their corresponding definitions in the schema).

-**Note**: If the type information for the node `S` is missing then the delete operation will not work.
-For more information on how to set the type information for a node, see [Setting the type of a node](https://dgraph.io/docs/query-language/type-system/#setting-the-type-of-a-node).

 ```sh
 {